cathiele/rpngo/USER_GUIDE.md

 'my_file.txt' save
 ```

+If you need more editing power, you can use a text editor on
+your computer and copy over the file via serial or
+an SD Card.

-## Variables
+## Beyond the Stack: Variables

 You can define and use variables.
-This can make it easier to work through
-calculations.
-Most implementation will define some varialbes, such as `$pi`,
+Most build variants will define some
-on startup.
+variables, such as `$pi`, on startup.

     5 a=
     2 $a +  -> 7

 Variables that start with a `.` are hidden by default in the variable window
 (which we'll get to later).
+These often are used for special configuration
+settings.

 There are also special variables, `$0`, `$1`, etc, which represent values on
 stack. `$0` represents the value at the top of the stack.
 If the stack
 is empty, then using `$0` results in an error.  e.g.

-    5 sq    # square the number
+    5 sq    # squares the number 5
-    5 $0 *  # same result
+    5 $0 *  # also squares the number 5

 ## Stack Shifts